 - 115. Restricted funds are subject to specific trusts, which may be declared by the donor or created through legal process.
 They may be restricted income funds (which are expendable at the discretion of the trustees in furtherance of some particular aspect of the objects of the charity) or they may be endowments (where the assets are required or permitted to be invested or retained for future use).
 If restricted funds are used other than in the way specified, the trustees of the charity will have breached their duty. - 116.
-The Charities SORP indicates that restricted funds are to be separately disclosed in the charity's financial statements. - 117.
-Restricted funds (including endowments) which are subject to specific trusts as to their application may give rise to a significant risk of misstatement. - 118.
-The auditor may consider the following factors when assessing the risks associated with restricted funds and how to address any identified risks: - Identification and disclosure of restrictions on funds: the auditor considers whether restrictions are likely to exist as part of the planning process and when assessing the presentation of funds in a charity's balance sheet.
-The auditor should assess the design and implementation of the internal control procedures put in place by the charity to identify restricted funds (whether imposed by the donor or as a result of the charity's fund raising initiatives). - Cost allocation: grants are often made for specific purposes and are subject to conditions, breach of which can have serious implications for the charity.
+Restricted funds (including endowments) which are subject to specific trusts as to their application may give rise to a risk of material misstatement.

+- 117. The auditor may consider the following factors when assessing the risks associated with restricted funds and how to address any identified risks: - Identification and disclosure of restrictions on funds: the auditor considers whether restrictions are likely to exist as part of the planning process and when assessing the presentation of funds in a charity's balance sheet.
+The auditor assesses the design and implementation of the internal control procedures put in place by the charity to identify restricted funds (whether imposed by the donor or as a result of the charity's fundraising initiatives). - Cost allocation: grants are often made for specific purposes and are subject to conditions, breach of which can have serious implications for the charity.
 There is a risk that the charity may inappropriately allocate costs between funds, potentially resulting in the misuse of a restricted fund.
-The auditor should assess the procedures used by the charity in allocating costs to ensure that expenditure charged to restricted funds is appropriate. - Consideration of future funding to cover negative balances. - Inappropriate transfers between funds: the auditor should determine the validity of any transfers between funds. - Use of the capital element of a permanent endowment without express authority: where such a situation is identified the auditor should consider the auditor's obligations under ISA (UK) 250 (Revised June 2016) and whether the auditor has a duty to report to the charity regulators.
+The auditor assesses the procedures used by the charity in allocating costs to ensure that expenditure charged to restricted funds is appropriate. - Consideration of future funding to cover negative balances. - Inappropriate transfers between funds: the auditor determines the validity of any transfers between funds. - Use of the capital element of a permanent endowment without express authority: where such a situation is identified the auditor considers the auditor's obligations under ISA (UK) 250 Section A and whether the auditor has a duty to report to the charity regulators.